 Hatteras is a uniquely beautiful coastal island under the protection of the National Park Service.

 While traveling to Hatteras Island from the north you will first cross over the Oregon Inlet bridge on NC Hwy.
-12 and then enter the Pea Island US Fish and Wildlife Sanctuary.
-Peaceful Rodanthe will be the first Hatteras Island village at the north end of the Hatteras Island.
-Although these three villages are each separate, it will be difficult to tell when you leave one and enter the next.
-One thing that can be said for sure though is that all three of our little villages have always been outdoor enthusiast friendly and they are as peaceful and quiet as you will find anywhere.
-Whether you prefer fishing, surfing, beachcombing, jogging, kiteboarding, shell hunting, sunbathing or just plain sitting on your lounge chair sipping a drink and relaxing, Rodanthe is a place that you can do it.
+12 and soon enter the Pea Island US Fish and Wildlife Sanctuary.
+After crossing the new Soundside bridge, Rodanthe will be the first Hatteras Island Village you will arrive to at the north end of the Hatteras Island.
+Although these three (Rodanthe, Waves, Salvo) are each separate villages, it will be difficult to tell when you leave one of them and enter the next.

 This area of Rodanthe, Waves and Salvo were three distinct early settlements once referred to as the Chicamacomico Banks.
 Believe it or not, this area was heavily wooded and these three small settlements were separated by creeks and bridges only.